-The primary difference from English is that hyaku by itself already means ’100′, so no preceding ichi is necessary, just as it isn’t for juu (10).
+The primary difference from English is that no preceding ichi is necessary before hyaku (100), so just as it isn’t for juu (10).

 The pattern you’ve learned in this lesson actually works up through the 10,000′s place (99,999).
 At that point, things finally get more difficult.
 The construction of large numbers will be covered in a subsequent lesson.